srct/bookshare/README.md

 ``CREATE USER 'bookworm'@'localhost' IDENTIFIED BY 'password';`` For local development, password strength is less important, but use a strong passphrase for deployment.
 You can choose a different username.

-``GRANT ALL PRIVILEGES ON 'bookshare.*' TO 'bookworm'@'localhost';`` ``FLUSH PRIVILEGES;`` The .\* is to grant access all tables in the database, and 'flush privileges' reloads privileges to ensure that your user is ready to go.
+``GRANT ALL ON bookshare.* TO 'bookworm'@'localhost';`` ``FLUSH PRIVILEGES;`` The .\* is to grant access all tables in the database, and 'flush privileges' reloads privileges to ensure that your user is ready to go.

 Now, to configure your newly created database with the project settings, copy the secret.py.template in settings/ to secret.py.
 Follow the comment instructions provided in each file to set your secret key and database info.

-Finally, run `python manage.py migrate` and then `python manage.py migrate easy\_thumbnails`to initally set up the tables.
+Finally, run `python manage.py migrate` to initally set up the tables.

 ### Elasticsearch Configuration

-> Using the standard SearchIndex, your search index content is only updated whenever you run either ./manage.py update_index or start afresh with ./manage.py rebuild_index.
+Note: Using the standard SearchIndex, your search index content is only updated whenever you run either `python manage.py update_index` or start afresh with `python manage.py rebuild_index`.

-### Media
+### Static and Media

+Run `python manage.py collectstatic` to ready your static files, like your css and javascript.

 A separate directory to manage user-uploaded files.

-Do we have to run collectfiles?

 # Starting up the test server